How to file your income taxes

 Self-employed workers have two options for offsetting their business costs against their tax bills.
 First, you can itemize your actual expenses and deduct them from your profits.
 If you do this, you’ll need to supply supporting evidence of the costs you’ve incurred.

-Alternatively, you can choose to take the standard deductions set out by the Thai Revenue Code for different forms of expenditure.
-You may find it useful to take expert advice on the right option for your specific situation.
+Alternatively, you can choose to take the standard deductions outlined in the Thai Revenue Code for various types of expenses.
+You may find it helpful to get expert advice on the best option for your specific situation.

 How do I pay my Thai income tax?